IntegralEquations/Inti.jl/docs/src/examples/heat_equation.md

 \end{align*}
 ```

 This is now amenable to an integral equation formulation.
-To do so, we follow the same
+To do so we split the solution
-process as in the [Poisson problem tutorial](@ref "Poisson Problem"), and split the solution
 into a particular solution $u^n_p$ and a homogeneous solution $u^n_h$:

 ```math